-Table 4 summarizes counterfactual destinies for compliers among applicants to each of these charter school types in the post-reform period.
-These estimates are computed via 2SLS estimation of equations (11) and (12) with d = 0 for applicants to a particular charter type, coding $Z_i$ and $D_i$ based on offers and enrollment at that charter type, and setting $g(\cdot)$ equal to an indicator for an enrollment in a specific sector (controlling for risk sets, as always).
+Table 4 summarizes counterfactual destinies for compliers among applicants in the postreform period.
+These estimates are computed via 2SLS estimation of Eqs.
+(11) and (12) with d = 0.
+Estimates are computed separately for applicants to each charter type, coding Z_i and D_i based on offers and enrollment at that charter type, and setting $g(\cdot)$ equal to an indicator for an enrollment in a specific sector (controlling for risk sets, as always).
 Column (1) shows that while 53% of compliers who do not receive a lottery offer at parent campuses attend traditional public schools, another 27% enroll at expansion campuses.
 Similarly, among compliers in lotteries for other charters (neither parents nor expansions), 23% of lottery losers end up enrolled at an expansion charter.
 In contrast, column (3) shows few untreated compliers in expansion charter lotteries enroll in other charter types, so the counterfactual for this group is composed primarily of BPS district schools (either traditional public schools or pilots).
 These results thus establish the importance of understanding the composition of the counterfactual for interpreting lottery results at each charter type.